 I list below the areas I can help you with.
 Please click on any of the links to find out more.

 Professional Negligence: I can help you if your professional adviser may have been negligent.
 I am experienced in claims against lawyers (solicitors, barristers or costs lawyers), accountants and auditors, surveyors and valuers, financial advisers, planning consultants, insurance brokers and construction professionals.
 Direct access clients often ask me for help drafting or amending their court documents or a letter of claim.
 I can give you advice on the merits and value of your claim.

-Costs: I specialise in disputes about costs: where parties are arguing about their costs, during or at the end of their litigation (often in “detailed assessments”).
+Costs: I specialise in disputes about costs: where parties are arguing about costs, during or at the end of their litigation (often in “detailed assessments”).
 I have a particular expertise in helping clients dispute the fees of their previous lawyers (“solicitor/client assessments”).
 I deal with applications such as wasted costs, non-party costs orders, security for costs and payments on account.
-It can pay dividends to consult a specialist lawyer in this technical area of the law, to avoid potential pitfalls.
+It pays dividends to consult a specialist lawyer in this technical area of law, to avoid potential pitfalls.